 Appalachia is blessed with a plethora of ethnographic studies of herbal use from almost every area of the region.
-One reason may be that many of the best herbal plants in the country happen to grow in Appalachia.
-Use of herbal medicines in a traditional way also persisted in the area long after they had died out in more urban places.
+One reason may be that many of the most popular herbal plants in the country happen to grow in Appalachia.
+Use of herbal medicines in a traditional way also persisted in the area long after such practices had mostly died out in more urban places.
 The economy of herbal use and independence that such use provided are often mentioned as motives for such a phenomenon.
-Herbal practitioners have been shown to be very egalitarian and were willing to offer their services for free if necessary.
+Herbal practitioners have been shown to be very egalitarian and were historically willing to offer their services for free if necessary.
 Luckily, several famous herbalists were profiled shortly before their passing away.
 Others continue to carry on the traditions of such elders.
 The area is now ripe for a more modern study of herbal plant use.

 Tommie Bass was an herbalist in the Alabama portion of southern Appalachia who lived from 1908-1996.
 His story has been documented in more depth than most if not all such practitioners.
 For Bass, herbalism was a continually evolving practice.
 The plants that he employed were the product of a synthesis between oral tradition, information learned in books and intuition.
 Researchers J. Crellin and Jane Philpott (Crellin & Philpott, 1997a, 1997b) documented through Bass how plants may be adapted from local flora when particular species mentioned in the literature are not abundant.
 Phyllis Light studied with Tommie Bass and continues to practice herbalism at the Southern extreme of Appalachian in Arab, GA (Light, 2011).
-Observations about Tommie were also made into a book by another one of his students and friends.
+Observations about Tommie were also made into a book by another one of his students and friends (Patton, 2004).